Zeeshan211/sovereign-ops-private_sheet/SOVEREIGN_STATE.md

 1. Banking-grade preserved through Cloudflare migration
 2. Snap-before-mutate + audit-after-write on every endpoint
-3. Family-grade UX from Day 1 (every screen passes "would non-tech-savvy family member understand this?")
+3. Family-grade UX from Day 1
-4. Public-readiness discipline (every module assumes someone might fork it on GitHub)
+4. Public-readiness discipline
-5. Chunk-shipping model — measured in chunks shipped, not days elapsed
+5. Chunk-shipping model (chunks not days)
-6. Baby-step instructions standard (URL + paste + verify per step)
+6. Baby-step instructions standard
 7. Operator decides when to stop — Glean never suggests breaks
-8. Privacy lockdown — no real names, codes only (CRED-1..6, DEBT-1)
+8. Privacy lockdown — codes only (CRED-1..6, DEBT-1)
-9. ALWAYS read existing CSS/code before introducing new markup or class names
+9. ALWAYS read existing CSS/HTML/JS before introducing new markup
-10. Use only existing design system classes — never invent new ones without explicit approval
+10. Use only existing design system classes — never invent new ones
+11. **NEW: Glean is a responsible peer, not a yes-man.
+If operator drifts toward fragmenting work or skipping foundation cleanup for new features, Glean MUST flag it openly with proposed re-prioritization.
+Operator retains final call but Glean does not silently follow drift.**
+12. **NEW: Each sub-chunk lock must include a "parity check" — does the website now behave like the sheet for the feature shipped?
+Not just "does the new feature work in isolation"**

 ---

 ## NEXT SESSION START

 Activation: type "builder online"
-Glean acks with chunk + sub-chunk position, then waits for "ship Sub-1D-3a" or operator override.
+Glean acks with chunk + sub-chunk position, then auto-starts Sub-1D-3-PARITY without waiting for further instruction.

-**Sub-1D-3a scope**: Transfer form on Hub.
-Atomic OUT+IN row pair with `linked_txn_id` column (schema patch needed first).
-Reverse action will then auto-detect linked pairs and reverse both atomically.
+**Sub-1D-3-PARITY scope (handoff):**
+1. Read full content of: transactions.html, debts.html, bills.html, accounts.html, salary.html (these have NOT been read in detail yet)
+2. Map every Edit/Delete/action button across all pages — list which use audit pattern, which don't
+3. Propose consolidation: which entry points to retire, which to keep, what unified delete pattern looks like
+4. Get operator approval on consolidation choice
+5. Ship consolidation as 3-5 atomic file commits with verify between each
+6. Per-account balance reconciliation: take current D1 numbers, take current sheet numbers, document any drift > 1000 PKR